A Travel Price Comparison for Switzerland Lucerne vs. Geneva for Attractions, Food, Nightlife, and Couples

 Geneva

-Geneva is a famous shopping destination with plenty of stores.
+Many people travel to Geneva specifically to go shopping.
 Famous for its posh shops and luxury brands, this city is a popular shopping destination.
 From chic boutiques to deluxe toy stores, you'll find something for everyone.
 In particular, the city is known for its Swiss watches, Swiss Army knives, chocolate, and wine.

 Is Lucerne or Geneva Better for Families?